nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 Cyclistic service area or if they have purchased multiple single passes.

 ### Data Organization
-There are 12 files with naming convention of YYYYMM-divvy-tripdata and each file includes information for one month, which corresponds with the names of the column: ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng and member_casual.
+There are 12 files with naming convention of YYYYMM-divvy-tripdata and each file includes information for one month, which content corresponds with the names of the column: ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng and member_casual.

 ## Process
 **SSMS** is used for combining, exploration and cleaning of the data.

-**Reason**: Cyclistic dataset has more than 5.86 millions of rows, and because Microsoft Excel is unable to manage large ammounts of data (the maximum number of rows that a worksheet can support is 1,048,576 rows), it is reasonable to use such platform like SSMS is.
+**Reason**: Cyclistic dataset has more than 5,86 millions of rows, and because Microsoft Excel is unable to manage large ammounts of data (the maximum number of rows that a worksheet can support is 1,048,576 rows), it is reasonable to use such platform like SSMS is.

 ### Data Combining
 SQL Query: [Data Combining](https://github.com/nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/blob/main/1.%20Data%20Combining.sql)

 12 csv files are uploaded and imported as tables in the datasets formatted as '2024_tripdata'.
-The table named '2024_tripdata.combined_data' is created, and contains 5860568 of rows.
+The table named '2024_tripdata.combined_data' is created, and contains 5,860,568 of rows.

 ### Data Exploration
 SQL Query: [Data Exploration](https://github.com/nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/blob/main/2.%20Data%20Exploration.sql)

 In order to get introduced to data before cleaning them, I've explored them.

-I have concluded following facts:
+I have noted following facts:

-1. The following table shows number of null values in each column:
+1. Number of **null values** in each column is as follows:
    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika1.PNG)

-2. Checking the **ride_id** for duplicate values, as it doesn't have null values:
+2. **Ride_id** column.
+It has been checked for duplicate values, as it doesn't have null values, and **211 duplicate** rows are found.

    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika2.PNG)

-   There are **211 duplicate** rows found.

 3. **Ride_id** column.
 Length of all values in this column is 16, so there is no need for cleaning.

 4. **Rideable_type** column.
-There are 3 unique types of bikes in our data.
+There are 3 unique types of bikes in our dataset.

    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika3.PNG)

 5. **Ride_length** column.
 New column ride_length can be created based on the values of existing columns started_at and ended_at.
-There are 7490 rides with a duration longer then a day, and 131256 rides that lasted less then a minute, and they will be excluded during data cleaning process.
+There are 7,490 rides with a duration longer then a day, and 131,256 rides that lasted less then a minute, and they will be excluded during data cleaning process.

 6. Other two columns that may be created are **day_of_week** and **month**.

 7. **Start_station_name** and **start_station_id** columns.
-There are 1073951 missing rows in either of these columns which need to be excluded.
+There are 1,073,951 missing rows in either of these columns which need to be excluded.

 8. **End_station_name** and **end_station_id** columns.
-There are 1104653 missing rows in either of these columns which need to be excluded.
+There are 1,104,653 missing rows in either of these columns which need to be excluded.

 9. **Member_casual** column.
-This column contains 2 unique types of customers.
+This column contains 2 unique types of users.

 10. **Start_station_id** and **end_station_id** columns.
 These columns needs to be excluded since they do not add values to our analysis.